Miha Lapornik: Professional career

 In October 2017, he signed an open contract with Zlatorog Laško.

 In January 2018, Lapornik signed with U-Banca Transilvania Cluj-Napoca out of Romania.

 On 26 June 2018, he signed a contract with Petrol Olimpija.

 He spent the 2019–20 season with Pieno žvaigždės in Lithuania, averaging 13.3 points per game.

 On 25 July 2020, Lapornik signed with Heroes Den Bosch until 2022.
 He was named to the All-DBL Team for the 2021–22 season.

 On 5 July 2021, Heroes announced Lapornik had signed with DEAC in Hungary.
 He was offered a better contract, allowing him to leave early out of his contract.

 After a brief spell with Zlatorog in January 2022, where he stayed for only nine days and played one match, Lapornik joined the ABA League team Krka on 14 January 2022.

 In summer 2022, he signed with Patrioti Levice of the Slovak Basketball League.

 On July 13, 2025, he signed with Twarde Pierniki Toruń of the Polish Basketball League (PLK).

+In January 2026, he signed for CD Estela of the Primera FEB.